Fire damages Mendenhall Valley home; no people injured, dog dies

 Juneau Independent

-A fire damaged a Mendenhall Valley home and killed a dog overnight Saturday, but no people were inside or injured, according to Capital City Fire/Rescue.
+A fire damaged a Mendenhall Valley home and killed a dog Saturday night, but no people were inside or injured, according to Capital City Fire/Rescue.

 "Crews quickly began suppression efforts and were able to bring the fire under control," the post states.
 "Fortunately, no one was home at the time of the incident and no injuries have been reported.
 Unfortunately, they did lose their dog.
 Our hearts go out to the family.
 Pets are part of the family, and we know this is a very difficult loss."